fffplok/frontend-nanodegree-mobile-portfolio/README.md

 ```

 #### refactored
-* in helper function changeSliderLabel, used document.getElementById to get the slider label element (saving to a variable not a performance optimization, but easier to read)
+* in helper function changeSliderLabel, now uses getElementById to get the slider label element
-* in determineDx, minimized use of variables, replaced document.querySelector with document.getElementById
+* in determineDx, minimized use of variables, replaced querySelector with getElementById
-* in changePizzaSizes obtained an array of elements before looping named pizzaContainers using document.getElementsByClassName
+* in changePizzaSizes obtained an array of elements before looping named pizzaContainers using getElementsByClassName
 * calculate new width just once
 * access each element by looping through pizzaContainers to assign the new width